MickWest/sitrec/docs/CustomSitchTool.md

 You can adjust the camera heading using the PTZ controls.
 These default to absolute values (the "Relative" check box is off).
 So a pan of 0° means north, and a tilt of 0° means level with the ground under the camera.
 A positive tilt goes up, negative goes down.

 Changing the PTZ mode to "Relative" (check the box) means that the heading is relative to the ground track of the jet.
-This allows you to simulate looking fowards (Pan = 0°), or to the pilot's left or right.
+This allows you to simulate looking forward (Pan = 0°), or to the pilot's left or right.

 In the above image you will see red lines.
 These are _lines of sight_ and essentially show where the plane's camera is looking.
 There's also a blue line, which is the _Traverse_ of the lines of sight.
 There are various ways of calculating a Traverse, but the default here is to stay a fixed distance from the camera.
 Mor on Traverses later.

-In addition there is the Traverse Object, which defaults to a cube.
+In addition, there is the Traverse Object, which defaults to a cube.
 You can change this in the Objects menu.
-For eacmple if you wanted to simulate a plane flying 1NM to the pilot's left, you could change:
+For example if you wanted to simulate a plane flying 1NM to the pilot's left, you could change:

 - PTZ to "relative"
 - Pan to -90° (i.e. 90° left of the plane)